User Guide Cancel

 To draw a mask on a shape layer, select the Tool Creates Mask button in the Tools panel with a shape tool active.

 When you create a shape by dragging with a shape tool in the Composition panel, you create a parametric shape path.
 To instead create a Bezier shape path, press the Alt (Windows) or Option (macOS) key before you select to begin dragging.
 You can release the key before you complete the drag operation.
 All mask paths are Bezier paths.
-(See About shapes and shape layers.)
+Learn more about working with shapes and shape layers.

 Dragging starts when you click in the Composition or Layer panel to begin drawing and ends when you release the mouse button.
 Pressing modifier keys at different times during a single dragging operation achieves different results: